 - 1. These are suggested piping configurations.
 It is the installer's responsibility to conform to local codes and ordinances for additional requirements. - 2.
 Pressure relief valve rating shall not exceed pressure rating of any component in the system. - 3.
-Some piping components cannot be supported by the piping.
-Refer to the manufacturers' installation instructions. - 4.
-It is the installer's responsibility to select piping configurations that provide the proper flow rates and performance. - 5.
+Some piping components cannot be supported by the pipping.
+Refer to the manufactures' installation instructions. - 4.
+It is the installers responsibility to select boiler piping configurations that provide the proper flow rates and performance for the boiler and indirect water heater. - 5.
 Erosion could occur if common piping is undersized.